MinecraftBedrockArabic/Script-API-snippets/structure summon detector/readme.md

 # Structure Summon Detector

 A Minecraft Bedrock Edition script that allows you to detect specific block patterns and trigger entity summons when those patterns are completed.
+Similar to the method used to spawn Wither Boss, Iron Golem and Snow Golem.

 ## Features